Shakin' Stevens and the Sunsets: Life after Shaky

 As late as 1993, long after the rush of interest in Shaky's history had subsided, Paul Barrett's sense of injustice at monies owed still persisted.
 As a result, Shakin' Stevens found himself in Cardiff High Court alongside Dave Edmunds facing charges of non-payment of royalties from former Sunsets Rockin' Louie, Carl Petersen, Steve Percy and Paul Dolan.
 The prosecution claimed that the former band members were due a share of royalties which Shaky and his management had received from the reissue of A Legend in the early eighties.
 The judge agreed and, while the unpaid royalties only amounted to around £70,000 to be divided amongst all of them, the court costs ended up costing Shaky and Dave Edmunds £500,000.

 While Shaky was willing to call a truce after that court case, Paul Barrett was still seething from the non-payment of royalties from the I'm No J.D. and Rockin' And Shakin' albums.
 As a result, Barrett reissued both albums on a single CD in 2005 under the uncompromising title of How To Be Awarded Two Gold Records And Not Be Paid A Penny In Royalties, complete with sleeve notes inviting both Sony and Universal (who now officially owned the rights to the two records) to sue him if they believed their copyrights had been infringed.
 Neither label responded to Barrett's challenge.

 After a period of several years away from the limelight, Shakin' Stevens enjoyed a resurgence in popularity thanks to his winning appearance in the 2005 hit UK TV show Hit Me, Baby, One More Time which led to his performance at the 2008 Glastonbury Festival.
 Meanwhile, a version of the Sunsets still exists to this day featuring ex-Backbeats bassist (and original Sunset) Dave Goddard alongside guitarist Lewis Clayton, pianist Neil 'Nutrocker' and drummer Buzz Baker.
 In recent years the Sunsets has been fronted by Shakin' Stevens' nephew, Levi Barratt.

-Because of Steven's commercial success since the 1980s, many of the original records issued by him and the group are now collectors items.
+Because of Steven's commercial success since the 1980s, many of the original records issued by him and the group are now collector's items.
 For example, their recording of "Honey Don't" (issued on CBS Records in Sweden, 1973) sold for more than £340 STG in 2013.
 Other records that have sold for over £100 include their Parlophone issued single "Spirit Of Wood Stock" and their debut album, A Legend.